-- the limitation of the liability of, and the indemnification of, our directors and officers; - provisions that permit only (i) the chairperson of the Board, (ii) our chief executive officer or (iii) a majority of our Board to call special meetings of stockholders and therefore do not permit our stockholders to call stockholder meetings; - a prohibition on actions by our stockholders by written consent; and - the ability of the Board to issue preferred stock without stockholder approval.
+- the limitation of the liability of, and the indemnification of, our directors and officers; - provisions that permit only (i) the chairperson of the Board, (ii) our chief executive officer or (iii) a majority of our Board to call special meetings of stockholders and therefore do not permit our stockholders to call stockholder meetings; - · a prohibition on actions by our stockholders by written consent; and - the ability of the Board to issue preferred stock without stockholder approval.

 Moreover, because we are incorporated in Delaware, we are governed by the provisions of Section 203 of the Delaware General Corporation Law (the "DGCL"), which prohibits a person who owns 15% or more of our outstanding voting stock from merging or combining with us for a period of three years after the date of the transaction in which the person acquired 15% or more of our outstanding voting stock, unless the merger or combination is approved in a prescribed manner.
 This could discourage, delay or prevent a third party from acquiring or merging with us, whether or not it is desired by, or beneficial to, our stockholders.
 This could also have the effect of discouraging others from making tender offers for our common stock, including transactions that may be in our stockholders' best interests.
-Finally, these provisions establish advance notice requirements for nominations for election to the board of directors or for proposing matters that can be acted upon at stockholders.
+Finally, these provisions establish advance notice requirements for nominations for election to the board of directors or for proposing matters that can be acted upon at stockholder meetings.
+These provisions would apply even if the offer may be considered beneficial by some stockholders.
 For more information, see the section titled "Description of Securities."